Angel-ML/angel/docs/assistant/ModelConverter_en.md

 Even though the stand-alone mode is easy to use, it is subject to the gateway machine's resource and can have poor performance due to the consumption of CPU and network IO, especially when the model is large.
 The distributed mode is provided to address this issue.

-The distributed mode starts an Angel job under the Yarn mode, where conversion is done within the worker, making use of Angel's distributed processing advantage.
-This mode puts only small pressure on the gateway machine and enhances speed.
+The distributed mode starts an Angel job under the Yarn mode, where conversion is done within the worker, taking advantage of Angel's distributed processing capability.
+This mode puts only small pressure on the gateway machine and improves speed.
 The submit command is shown below:

 ```bsh
 ./bin/angel-submit \